GetMeoutt/linux_assignment1/README.md

 ## SSH Key

 When you create an SSH key, your computer makes a pair of keys: a public key and a private key.
 The public key can be shared and is used to encrypt data, while the private key is kept secure on your computer and is used to decrypt data.
-This key pair is used to securely connect to remote servers over the SSH protocol, without needing to use passwords.
+This key pair is used to securely connect to remote servers over the SSH protocol, without needing to use passwords.[^13]

 ### To Create an SSH Key in Arch Linux
 1. To create an SSH key, use the command: